postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 [![Adding a client certificate](https://assets.postman.com/postman-docs/certificates-add-client-cert-v9-14.jpg)](https://assets.postman.com/postman-docs/certificates-add-client-cert-v9-14.jpg)

 > Each client certificate is specific to a domain.
-To send requests to additional domains, add the appropriate certificate for each domain.
-Do not add more than one certificate for the same domain.
+To send requests to more domains, add the appropriate certificate for each domain.
+Don't add more than one certificate for the same domain.
 If you add more than one certificate for a domain, Postman will use the last certificate added.

 ### Editing a certificate